Dig the well before you’re thirsty

 What “Cultivating our garden” is about:

 According to a 2014 Forbes article, just over half of all Americans now receive some type of government assistance.
-Any many millions of those people are receiving it from multiple government agencies.
-I realize that many do truly need that assistance.
-But you cannot convince me that millions of these recipients couldn’t be managing their lives independent of government assistance if they had planned their lives more responsibly.
+And many millions of those are receiving it from multiple government agencies.
+I realize that many folks do truly need that assistance.
+But you cannot convince me that millions of these recipients couldn’t manage their lives independent of government assistance if they had planned their lives more responsibly.

-There is little reason that in a world of freedom and unlimited options for how to live one’s life, that so many people seemingly cannot function self-sufficiently.
-We have become a coddled people that rely on others to survive when it isn’t really needed.
+There is little reason that in a nation of freedom and unlimited opportunity, that so many people seemingly cannot function self-sufficiently.
+We have become a coddled people that rely on others to survive when it isn’t needed.

-How are you going to achieve your dreams in life if you can’t even manage to take of your own basic business?
-No one is going to live your dreams for you.
-Nor should others manage your day-to-day affairs.
-And a final thought: No one ever achieved their dreams while living on welfare.
+So I ask again, how are you going to achieve your dreams in life if you can’t even manage your own basic business?
+No one is going to achieve—nor live—your dreams for you.
+So why would you expect them to manage your day-to-day affairs?
+And consider this: No one ever achieved their dreams while living on welfare.

 “Welcome evermore to gods and men is the self-helping man.
 For him all doors are flung wide: him all tongues greet, all honors crown, all eyes follow with desire.
 Our love goes out to him and embraces him, because he did not need it.” ~ Ralph Waldo Emerson